stackbit-projects/chiro-3f8db/content/pages/faq.md

     background_image_opacity: 12
 seo:
   title: Chiropractic Frequently Asked Questions
+  description: >-
-  description: What can you expect during your first chiropractic adjustment?
+    What can you expect during your first chiropractic adjustment?
+Is Chiropractic Care for All Ages?
   extra:
     - name: 'og:type'
       value: website